Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 **Key Elements:**
 - **Three Card Options:** Each with a unique effect, type, or rarity.
-- **Selection Prompt:** “Pick a card and continue your journey.”
+- **Selection Prompt:** "Pick a card and continue your journey."
-- **Add to Deck:** The chosen card is added to the user’s inventory for future battles.
+- **Add to Deck:** The chosen card is added to the user's inventory for future battles.

 **Flow Integration:**
 1. **User completes an event** (defeats a boss, completes a quest, etc.).